rage/tmc-langs-rust/plugins/python3/README.md

 ## Student file policy

 All files inside `./src` are considered student files, except for files with a `pyc` extension and files inside a `__pycache__` directory.
 In addition, all files in the project root with a `.py` extension are considered student files.
+All files in directories other than `./test` and `./tmc` are considered student files, except for files with a `pyc` extension and files inside a `__pycache__` directory.

 ### Example